Ryan Sullivan (artist)

-Ryan Sullivan (born 1983) is an American painter.
+Ryan Sullivan (born 1983) is a visual artist.

 Biography

-Sullivan attended the Rhode Island School of Design (RISD) and graduated in 2005.
-Sullivan worked as a painting assistant to Ross Bleckner and Laura Owens.
+Ryan Sullivan attended the Rhode Island School of Design (RISD).

-His first solo exhibition was in 2015 at the Institute of Contemporary Art, Miami.
-Sullivan has exhibited at various museums and galleries worldwide, including The High Line, MoMA PS1; Kunstmuseum Bonn; Hydra Workshop, Greece, Flag Art Foundation, New York; Sadie Coles HQ, London; Maccarone, New York; Rubell Family Foundation, Miami; White Flag Projects, Saint Louis; and Palazzo delle Esposizioni, Rome.
+His first solo institutional exhibition was in 2015 at the Institute of Contemporary Art, Miami.
+Ryan Sullivan has exhibited at various museums and galleries worldwide, including Le Consortium, Ueshima Museum, GAMeC Bergamo, The High Line, MoMA PS1; Kunstmuseum Bonn; Hydra Workshop, Flag Art Foundation, New York; Rubell Family Foundation, Miami; White Flag Projects, Saint Louis; and Palazzo delle Esposizioni, Rome.

 In 2013, he was artist-in-residence at Chinati Foundation, Marfa, Texas and the Robert Rauschenberg Foundation, Captiva, Florida.

-In 2025, he has an exhibition at Galerie Gisela Capitain in Naples.